Near Pulaski in Giles County, Tennessee — The American South (East South Central)

 Marker series.
 This marker is included in the Tennessee Historical Commission marker series.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Seventh Kentucky Mounted Infantry Memorial (a few steps from this marker); Aaron Venable Brown (was approx. 3.8 miles away but has been reported missing. ); Maplewood Cemetery Thomas McKissack Jones (approx. 3.8 miles away); General John Calvin Brown (approx. 3.9 miles away); Edward Everett Eslick (1872-1932) (approx. 3.9 miles away); General John Adams, CSA (approx. 3.9 miles away); John Adams (approx. 3.9 miles away).
+Seventh Kentucky Mounted Infantry Memorial (a few steps from this marker); Aaron Venable Brown Maplewood Cemetery (approx. 3.8 miles away); Thomas McKissack Jones (approx. 3.8 miles away); General John Calvin Brown (approx. 3.9 miles away); Edward Everett Eslick (1872-1932) (approx. 3.9 miles away); General John Adams, CSA (approx. 3.9 miles away); John Adams (approx. 3.9 miles away).
 Touch for a list and map of all markers in Pulaski.

 More about this marker.
 The word "casualties" is misspelled as "casualites".